 Have you noticed the evolution in the appearance of Google search results over the past few years?
 In the early days of internet searches, results would typically comprise a list of websites and advertisements.
 However, in recent years, there has been a noticeable shift.
 Nowadays, Google provides users with comprehensive information directly on its platform in response to their searches, followed by ads and links to pertinent websites.
 This transformation is integral to the development of Google’s Search Generative Experience (SGE), a concept that’s been in play for some time now and poses ongoing challenges to brands.
 As Google continues to refine and implement the SGE, it becomes increasingly crucial for companies and marketers to grasp its nature and implications for our strategies.

-What Is Google’s Search Generative Experience (SGE)?
+What Is Google’s Search Generative Experience (SGE)

 Google’s Search Generative Experience (SGE) utilizes generative AI to provide users with more informative and relevant search results.
-Usually, we would go through a list of features; however, with SGE, it’s best that you experience it to understand its capabilities so that you can see both the possibilities and the challenges it presents.
-So, open another tab for Google and click on the Flask icon at the top right of the screen.
-Select “SGE, generative AI in Search” and “SGE while browsing.”
+Normally, we might go through a list of features; however, with SGE, it’s best to experience it firsthand to fully understand its capabilities — and to see both the possibilities and the challenges it presents.

 For our search of interior design, Google showed us several designers in our area, with short descriptions of the company and services.
 Below are the local business results, followed by promoted searches and organic search results.
 Importantly, under the AI-generated results was another search option for “Follow Up.”
 We asked two follow-up questions: How do I choose an interior designer?
 And Who is the best interior designer in my area?